-Areas where I can provide the best help are: Pre-Algebra, Algebra 1, Algebra 2, College Algebra, ALEKS, MyLabsPlus, FLVS, IXL, SAT-Math, ACT-Math, PERT prep, EOC prep, French (all levels), Spanish class at any level.
+Areas where I can provide the best help are: Pre-Algebra, Algebra 1, Algebra 2, Geometry, College Algebra, SAT-Math, ACT-Math, PERT prep math, EOC prep Algebra and Geometry, French (all levels), Spanish class at any level.

-I can guide a person throughout an entire semester, class, or school year.
-I also know how to do a crash review or intensive preparation for a test, packet, or exam.
-Don’t hesitate to contact me.
+I can coach a student throughout a semester, school year or any duration the student or parent wishes for.
+I also know how to do a crash review or carry intensive preparation for a test, homework packet, or exam.
+Do not hesitate to contact me.
 Also I can make up my own program for specified review and improvement for a student.

 My schedule is flexible.
-I prefer to have a set schedule; but if a student or parent prefers to have lessons “on-demand”, those should be requested and confirmed the day before.
+I prefer to have a set schedule; but if a student or parent prefers to have lessons on-demand, those should be requested and confirmed the day before.
 As for cancellations, they must happen at least three hours before the scheduled start time.
 I am very reachable.
-Once we are connected, you can call, text or WhatsApp any time.
+Once we are connected after following WyzAnt due process, you can call, text or WhatsApp any time.

 Students I work with appreciate my enthusiasm, patience, professionalism, sense of commitment, and my encouragement and trust of them.
 Good connection and efficient cooperation lead my students to be more motivated to show effort, and be more eager to learn.